 Geoffrey Kabaservice.
 Rule and Ruin: The Downfall of Moderation and the Destruction of the Republican Party, From Eisenhower to the Tea Party.
 New York: Oxford University Press, 2012, 128

 Geoffrey Kabaservice, Rule and Ruin: The Downfall of Moderation and the Destruction of the Republican Party, From Eisenhower to the Tea Party (New York: Oxford University Press, 2012) 132.
 Kabaservice also suggests that a successful moderate might be one who combines progressive and conservative impulses “rather than simply aping liberalism or hewing to the middle of the road.”
+I absolutely agree.
 (Geoffrey Kabaservice.
 Rule and Ruin: The Downfall of Moderation and the Destruction of the Republican Party, From Eisenhower to the Tea Party.
 New York: Oxford University Press, 2012, 325)

 Geoffrey Kabaservice, Rule and Ruin: The Downfall of Moderation and the Destruction of the Republican Party, From Eisenhower to the Tea Party (New York: Oxford University Press, 2012) 339.
 The gerrymandering of Congressional districts has likely sharpened partisan battles as well.
 See “The Stranglehold on Our Politics,” (Drew, Elizabeth.
 The New York Review of Books, September 26, 2013. http://www.nybooks.com/articles/archives/2013/sep/26/stranglehold-our-politics/.)

-In fact, this incredible decline in the U.S. poverty rate was unprecedented and our country would be well served to do this again.
+This incredible decline in the U.S. poverty rate was unprecedented and our country would be well served to do this again.

 Geoffrey Kabaservice, Rule and Ruin: The Downfall of Moderation and the Destruction of the Republican Party, From Eisenhower to the Tea Party (New York: Oxford University Press, 2012) 267-268